Lerc/AddThis/README.md

   height = 0;
   width;
   constructor(height, width) {
-	this.height = height;  // this is required to distinguish between the field and the local this.width = width;
+	this.height = height;  // this. is required to distinguish between the field and the local this.width = width;
   }

   area() {
-	return width * height;  // AddThis will allow this to refer to class fields }
+	return width * height;  // AddThis can automatically supply the this. to refer to class fields }
 }
 ```

+AddThis can be run with -r to reverse the process turning normal JavaScript into this dialect.
+This can help reduce cognitive load when reading JavaScript to understand what it is doing.
+Even if you are not programming in this dialect, it may be of use to people who want a simpler view of the code.

 There are instances where technically legal JavaScript would conflict with this translation.
 Specifically when a class has a field with the same name as a global and the code distinguishes between the field and the global by the use of `this.`.
 If you use this tool, don't write JavaScript like that.
 If you choose not to use this tool, also don't write JavaScript like that.